cosmi/scijors/README.md

      (str "templates" s))))
 ```

-### Dev mode:
+### Automatic template refresh:

-If you pass `(scijors/create-template path :devmode true)`, the template will check on each call if the files it depends on (that is the main template file, the `extended` file, the loaded and included files... etc.).
+By default, scijors template will check the files used by it every time it is generated.
+It is most of the time quite fast, but in production environment you might want to skip the check.
+To do so, either use `(scijors.core/set-reload-on-change! false)` or pass an extra argument to `load-template`: `(scijors.core/load-template "example.html" :mode :prod)`.

 ## Language syntax